hasanmoudud/geocompr/main.md

 #> [1] NA
 ```

-This shows that unless a CRS is manually specifified or is loaded from a source that has CRS metadata, the CRS is `NA`.
+This shows that unless a CRS is manually specified or is loaded from a source that has CRS metadata, the CRS is `NA`.
 A CRS can be added to `sf` objects with `st_set_crs()` as follows:^[
 The CRS can also be added when creating `sf` objects with the `crs` argument (e.g. `st_sf(geometry = st_sfc(st_point(c(-0.1, 51.5))), crs = 4326)`).
 The same argument can also be used to set the CRS when creating raster datasets (e.g. `raster(crs = "+proj=longlat")`).